leewtai/leewtai.github.io/courses/stat_computing/syllabus_5206.md

   - Office Hours: Tu/Th 10-11am at Watson Hall (W 115th St) room 714
     - [Zoom](https://columbiauniversity.zoom.us/j/98032760108?pwd=b0hXTjN1SjVLMTdwc29lWWFzbnpSZz09)

-Owen Ward (ogw2103)
+TBD
-  - Office hours: Tu/Th 5-6pm at School of Social Work 10th Floor Lounge
+  - Office hours: TBD

 ### Grading
 If your final grade is in [93-97), you will earn at least an A, [90-93) will earn at least an A-, [87-90) will earn at least a B+, etc. A grading curves may occur depending on the class performance but I will not curve downwards.
 I will not give out A+ for this class.